'Many More 100s Left in Him’: KL Rahul Hails India's Batting Icon Who Approaches 300th ODI - Cricxtasy

-Virat Kohli is set to play his 300th ODI when India take on New Zealand in the Champions Trophy.
+Virat Kohli is set to play his 300th ODI when India take on New Zealand in the Champions Trophy 2025.

 ALSO READ: